The importance of change management in technological transformations

 In this reflection, I want to invite you to rethink the supply chain not as a collection of assets and software, but as a living ecosystem where precision engineering and the human factor must dance to the same rhythm.

 We have been talking about Industry 4.0 for years, and now we are already looking ahead to 5.0.
-But after decades of strategic consulting and teaching, I have come to a conclusion that is sometimes uncomfortable: technology does not drive the supply chain; people do.
+But after decades of strategic consulting and teaching, I have come to a conclusion that may be uncomfortable: it is not technology that drives the supply chain, but people.

-Many organisations fall into the trap of ‘high-speed cosmetic digitisation’.
-They invest hundreds of thousands of euros in CAPEX to acquire the latest intralogistics solutions, which is not a bad thing, but sometimes they forget to update the most complex operating system of all: the mindset of their teams.
-State-of-the-art inventory management software is useless if the operator does not understand why their data is critical, or if the Operations and Sales managers still do not talk to each other or talk about different things.
-Sometimes Business has certain needs and Systems has other priorities.
+Many organisations fall into the trap of ‘high-speed cosmetic digitisation’, investing hundreds of thousands of euros in CAPEX to acquire the latest intralogistics solutions.
+This is not a bad thing, but they sometimes forget to update the most complex operating system of all: the mindset of their teams.
+State-of-the-art inventory management software is useless if the operator does not understand why their data is critical, or if the operations manager and sales manager still do not talk to each other or talk about different things.

-Real innovation does not happen when we buy technology.
-It happens when teams adopt that technology to add value.
+Real innovation does not occur when we purchase technology, but when teams adopt that technology to add value.
 And this is where humanistic vision meets engineering.

-At Miebach Consulting, we understand that today’s challenges, such as demand volatility, sustainability and omnichannel retailing, cannot be solved with quick fixes.
-They are solved with architecture.
+At Miebach Consulting, we understand that today’s challenges, such as demand volatility, sustainability, and omnichannel retailing, cannot be solved with quick fixes but rather with architecture.

-Our philosophy goes beyond warehouse design, which we do quite well, by the way.
-It is a holistic, end-to-end vision.
-It is true that our vision is different because we are not sellers of shelving, robots or software; we are flow engineers.
+Our philosophy goes beyond warehouse design; it is a holistic, end-to-end vision.
+It is true that our vision is different, as we are not sellers of shelving, robots or software, but rather flow engineers.
 And for the flow to be perfect, we need to integrate three fundamental layers that are often treated separately:

 1. Strategy: Where is the business going?